Mathieu-Desrochers/Learning-Docker/README.md

 Load balancing
 ---
 Publishing a port multiple times on the same host with swarms.
-A load balancer is offered by the node to distribute the connections.
+A load balancer is offered by the swarm to distribute the connections.

 Initializing a single node.